mayankkejriwal/Geonames-embeddings/README.md

 Embeddings for all geonames populated locations with population greater than 0

 This project contains DeepWalk embeddings for populated places in Geonames.
-We describe the files first before giving a few examples.
+We describe the files below.
 All embeddings were generated using the gensim package in Python.

 FILES: